-Alicia Edelweiss is an Austro-British singer-songwriter, multi-instrumentalist, producer, and
+Alicia Edelweiss is an Austro-British singer-songwriter, multi-instrumentalist, producer and

 performer.